Conversion of Gaussian states under incoherent Gaussian operations

 ``$\Leftarrow $'' If $V_2=\mu I, d_2=0, \mu\geq 1$, then $t=0, \omega=\mu $ can induce desired IGO.
 If hold true, then $t^2=\frac{\|d_2\|^2}{\|d_1\|^2}, O=\left( \right) , \omega=\mu_1-\lambda_1\frac{\|d_2\|^2}{\|d_1\|^2}$ can induce the desired.
 If are true, then we take $t^2=\frac{\|d_2\|^2}{\|d_1\|^2}, O=\left( \right) , \omega=\mu_1-\lambda_2\frac{\|d_2\|^2}{\|d_1\|^2}$.

-{\bf Proof of Theorem 3.1.} Without loss of generality, we assume that $\Phi$ is type I, the type II case can be treated similarily.
-By a direct calculation one can obtain Combining Proposition 2 and Proposition 3, we have
+{\bf Proof of Theorem 4.1.} Without loss of generality, we assume that $\Phi$ is type I, the type II case can be treated similarly.
+By a direct calculation one can obtain Combining Proposition 2 with Proposition 3, we have

 In the following, we divide the proof into two cases .

 Case (i) $\det V_{12}'\neq 0$.